11 Day Trips to Check Out On Your Columbus, OH, Getaway

 Wayne National Forest, OH

 Both Balancing Rock Trailhead and Hanging Rock Trailhead are popular choices, notable for their diverse range of scenery.
-Along the way, you’ll stumble upon waterfalls, cliffs, and lush old-growth woodlots.
+Along the way, stumble upon waterfalls, cliffs, and lush old-growth woodlots.

 If you’d like to explore differently, you’ll have a few options.
 The Lake Vesuvius Recreation Area presents the opportunity to navigate the park’s waterways with activities like boating, canoeing, kayaking, and fishing.